Good Morning, Boys: Plot

-Will Hay plays the roguish headmaster, Dr Twist, of a dubious boarding school for boys.
+Dr Twist is the roguish headmaster of a dubious boarding school for boys.
 Twist bets on the horses with his pupils and teaches them little.
 Colonel Willoughby-Gore attempts to sack the incompetent Twist but is foiled when he and his boys, after fraudulently gaining resounding success in a French examination, are invited to Paris by the French ministry of education.

 In Paris they become involved with a gang of criminals, including escaped convict Arty Jones, father of one of the boys, and Yvette, a night club singer, who are attempting to steal the Mona Lisa from the Louvre and replace it with a duplicate.